kubernetes-sigs/node-feature-discovery/docs/reference/master-commandline-reference.md

 ### -extra-label-ns

 The `-extra-label-ns` flag specifies a comma-separated list of allowed feature label namespaces.
-By default, nfd-master only allows creating labels in the default `feature.node.kubernetes.io` and `profile.node.kubernetes.io` label namespaces and their sub-namespaces (e.g. `vendor.feature.node.kubernetes.io` and `sub.ns.profile.node.kubernetes.io`).
-This option can be used to allow other vendor or application specific namespaces for custom labels from the local and custom feature sources.
+This option can be used to allow other vendor or application specific namespaces for custom labels from the local and custom feature sources, even though these labels were denied using the `deny-label-ns` flag.

 The same namespace control and this flag applies Extended Resources (created with `-resource-labels`), too.